+Answer: Please refer to Exhibit H-5-1 Details of the grants for other programs.

+1. Indicate which goods you produced that benefited from the program (e.g. the program may have benefited all production or only certain products that have undergone research and development).

+Answer: All of the products produced or purchased by Clenergy benefited from the Programs.

+2. Describe the application and approval procedures for obtaining a benefit under the program.

+Answer: During review period, [the local government] for such programs.

+3. Where applicable, provide copies of the application form or other documentation used to apply for the program, all attachments and all contractual agreements entered into between your business and the GOC in relation to the program.

+Answer: During review period, [the local government] for such programs.

+4. Outline the fees charged to, or expenses incurred by your business for purposes of receiving the program.

+Answer: There is no additional fee charged to, or expenses incurred for purposes of receiving the programs.

+5. Outline the eligibility criteria your business had to meet in order to receive benefits under this program.

+4 Refer to the Glossary of Terms for a definition of benefit in this context.

+Answer: To our knowledge, any company [conditions].

-- 1. Indicate which goods you produced that benefited from the program (e.g. the program may have benefited all production or only certain products that have undergone research and development). - 2.
-Describe the application and approval procedures for obtaining a benefit under the program. - 3.
-Where applicable, provide copies of the application form or other documentation used to apply for the program, all attachments and all contractual agreements entered into between your business and the GOC in relation to the program. - 4.
-Outline the fees charged to, or expenses incurred by your business for purposes of receiving the program. - 5.
-Outline the eligibility criteria your business had to meet in order to receive benefits under this program. - 6.
-State whether your eligibility for the program was conditional on one or more of the following criteria: - a) whether or not your business exports or has increased its exports; - b) the use of domestic rather than imported inputs; - c) the industry to which your business belongs; or
+- 6. State whether your eligibility for the program was conditional on one or more of the following criteria: - a) whether or not your business exports or has increased its exports; - b) the use of domestic rather than imported inputs; - c) the industry to which your business belongs; or - d) the region in which your business is located.

-5 Refer to the Glossary of Terms for a definition of benefit in this context.
+Answer: No, eligibility for the programs was not conditional anyone of the above criteria.

+7. If the benefit was provided in relation to a specific activity or project of your entity, please identify the activity and provide supporting documentation.

+Answer: All of the products produced or purchased by Clenergy benefited from the Programs.

-- d) the region in which your business is located. - 7.
-If the benefit was provided in relation to a specific activity or project of your entity, please identify the activity and provide supporting documentation. - 8.
-What records does your business keep regarding each of the benefits received under this program?
-Provide copies of any records kept in relation to the program. - 9.
-Indicate where benefits under this program can be found in your accounting system (i.e., specify the ledgers or journals) and financial statements. - 10.
-To your knowledge, does the program still operate or has it been terminated? - 11.
-If the program has been terminated, please provide details (when, why).
+8. What records does your business keep regarding each of the benefits received under this program?
+Provide copies of any records kept in relation to the program.

+Answer: Clenergy kept the payment proofs of the grants under the programs, please refer to the Exhibit H-5-8: Payment proofs of the grants for other program.

+9. Indicate where benefits under this program can be found in your accounting system (i.e. specify the ledgers or journals) and financial statements.

+Answer: For the benefits under other programs, Clenergy booked them [account].

+10. To your knowledge, does the program still operate or has it been terminated?

+Answer: We are not able to confirm whether those programs still operate or not.

+11. If the program has been terminated, please provide details (when, why).
 When is the last date that your business could apply for or claim benefits under the program?
 When is the last date that your business could receive benefits under the program?

-If the program terminated has been substituted for by another program, identify the program and answer all the questions in Part I-1 in relation to this programme.
+If the program terminated has been substituted for by another program, identify the program and answer all the questions in Part H-1 in relation to this programme.